The Heptanesian poetry of the 19th century

 Disclaimer

-The article below was originally written in the form of an undergraduate assignment for the Greek Open University in 2005, during a period when the author's academic skills were still under development.
-Although the quality of this article does not match the quality of later examples of the same author's work, it is written in a thorough manner and contains useful information to nowadays students and other readers with non-specialised knowledge; therefore, it has been proudly included on this website.
+The article below was originally written as an undergraduate assignment for the Greek Open University in 2005, during a period when the author’s academic skills were still developing.
+Although the quality of this article does not match that of later examples of the same author’s work, it is written in a thorough manner and contains useful information for students and other readers with non-specialised knowledge; therefore, it has been proudly included on this website.

-The reader needs to be warned that the original assignment, on which this article was based on, was written in Greek and was intended to be read by specialised academics.
-Despite the author's best intentions to present his essay in the clearest way possible, some points and arguments might still be lost in translation.
-The author recommends that for any unknown words or specialised vocabulary, the readers should refer to the web for additional information.
+The reader needs to be warned that the original assignment, on which this article was based, was written in Greek and was intended to be read by specialised academics.
+Despite the author’s best intentions to present his essay in the clearest way possible, some points and arguments might still be lost in translation.
+The author recommends that readers consult the web for additional information on any unfamiliar words or specialised vocabulary.

-The author admits that the bibliography for this article is limited, matching the requirements of an undergraduate assignment of this level.
-The author did not include any additional bibliography during the translation of his work in English due to time and access limitations.
+The author admits that the bibliography for this article is limited, as required for an undergraduate assignment of this level.
+The author did not include any additional bibliography during the translation of his work into English due to time and access limitations.
 It must also be noted that the original bibliography for this article was studied from translated copies in Greek; therefore, the page numbers suggested in the citations below match the page numbers of the translated copies and not the original volumes.

 Introduction

-The second issue discussed in this study is the understating of the term ‘other’, ‘foreign’ or ‘enemy’ in the above compositions by Dionysios Solomos and Aristotelis Valaoritis, bearing in mind the perspectives of the two poets and the messages they wish to convey.
+The second issue discussed in this study is the understanding of the term ‘other’, ‘foreign’ or ‘enemy’ in the above compositions by Dionysios Solomos and Aristotelis Valaoritis, bearing in mind the perspectives of the two poets and the messages they wish to convey.
 The Oath by Gerasimos Markoras is a poem that does not engage directly with the idea of a foreign enemy; therefore, the discussion is limited to the works of Solomos and Markoras.

 The general characteristics of Heptanesian poetry

-After 1830 in particular, the romantic and idealistic elements prevail in Heptanesian poetry: there is an idealisation of artistic forms; an incorporation of topics from popular culture; the use of the unofficial spoken Greek language of that period (the Demotiki) 1; an emphasis in the psychology of the protagonists; an attempt to explore the human psyche; a detailed description of extreme psychological conditions in analogy with extreme natural phenomena; and finally, the wider segmentation of the compositions (Garantoudis 2000, 43-4).
+After 1830 in particular, the romantic and idealistic elements prevail in Heptanesian poetry: there is an idealisation of artistic forms; an incorporation of topics from popular culture; the use of the unofficial spoken Greek language of that period (the Demotiki) (1); an emphasis in the psychology of the protagonists; an attempt to explore the human psyche; a detailed description of extreme psychological conditions in analogy with extreme natural phenomena; and finally, the wider segmentation of the compositions (Garantoudis 2000, 43-4).

-The content of Heptanesian poetry is divided in three thematic circles.
+The content of Heptanesian poetry is divided into three thematic circles.
 The first circle is patriotic and associates with expressions of love, devotion and self-sacrifice for one’s homeland.
-The second circle is religious and associates with the manifestations of faith in Greek Orthodox Christianity.
-The third circle is erotic and associates with women and love.
+The second circle is religious and associated with the manifestations of faith in Greek Orthodox Christianity.
+The third circle is erotic and associated with women and love.
 All thematic circles include patriotic elements inspired by the Greek War of Independence.
 Due to their devotion to the Greek vision, Heptanesian poets praise the ideas of freedom and independence for the Greeks.
 This attitude reflects the philosophical ideas of European Romanticism and Idealism, and is characterised by a shift towards folk tradition and local creativity (Garantoudis 2000, 43-4).

 The Free Besieged by Dionysios Solomos

-The influence of Romanticism in the composition by Solomos is noted in the description of events by simulation to natural phenomena, e.g. “Τέλος μακριά σέρνει λαλία, σαν το πεσούμεν΄ άστρο” (Solomos, The Free Besieged, Ex.1, 11).
+The influence of Romanticism in the composition by Solomos is noted in the description of events by simulation to natural phenomena, e.g. “Τέλος μακριά σέρνει λαλία, σαν το πεσούμεν΄ άστρο” (Solomos, The Free Besieged, Ex.
+1, 11).
 Furthermore, the text is full of Romantic elements, such as the struggle against one’s biological needs (e.g. food deprivation and exhaustion), the overcoming of mental fear, self-sacrifice for freedom and redemption through death (Politis 2003, 148-9).
 Such ideas are not only noted in The Free Besieged, but appear in most patriotic compositions that follow in later years.
 Finally, the impact of European Romanticism on Dionysios Solomos is noted in the segmented nature of his composition (Veloudis 1989, 389-95).

 The Oath by Gerasimos Markoras